PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 You must:

-- Install it and test that there is no regression compared to the 1.7.7 version
+- Install this version and explore it, to verify there is no unknown regression compared to the 1.7.7 version
 - If you develop modules or themes, test them on this version
 - Test the auto-upgrade plugin
 - [Report regressions on GitHub](https://github.com/PrestaShop/PrestaShop/issues) (read how to [report issues](https://devdocs.prestashop.com/1.7/contribute/contribute-reporting-issues/))